Here's the most relevant government support for community business through this crisis

-The Chancellor has announced an extensive group of measures designed to help businesses across the economy.
-The Governent has put up a website about all such Coronavirus measures here.
+In the first phase of the Government’s response, The Chancellor announced an extensive group of measures designed to help businesses across the economy.
+The Government has put up a website about all such Coronavirus measures here.

 Another useful resource: the government has brought together a summary of the major financial support available for voluntary, community and social enterprise (VCSE) organisations to respond to coronavirus (COVID-19).
 This is largely what is discussed in more detail below but it may be helpful for you to use it as a checklist.